-Both natural and man-made objects can have shapes or letters within them.
-On your daily walk or around your home try to spot letter shapes and capture them with your phone.
+Both natural and manmade objects can have shapes of letters within them.
+On your daily exercise try to spot letter shapes and capture them with your phone.
 You may have to crop and frame the photos in interesting and unusual ways to get the right angles to capture letters.